Kenzie Carlson and Vanessa Hart

-“If someone using a mobility device, such as a wheelchair, is unfamiliar with navigating the campus, it can be a challenge to confidently plot a course along the accessible paths,” Associate Vice President for Student Support Dr. Marcie Pospichal said.
+“If someone using a mobility device, such as a 4 mph mobility scooters, is unfamiliar with navigating the campus, it can be a challenge to confidently plot a course along the accessible paths,” Associate Vice President for Student Support Dr. Marcie Pospichal said.
 “During traditional Face-to-Face Orientations, before classes begin, we guide individual students who use wheelchairs from their residence to classes to familiarize them with accessible paths.”

 Pospichal says that the Student Support Office does what they can to “modify the space to become more accessible.”

 “For example, we have huge “Mobi Mats” that are rolled out onto terrain that is not accessible to wheelchairs (e.g., grass, gravel) to improve access to those opportunities,” Pospichal said.

 Ramps and stairs aren’t the only thing that prevent accessibility for students on campus, some restrooms are inaccessible for wheelchairs, such as the restrooms near the Undercaf which have two doors close to each other which can be tough for someone using a wheelchair to navigate.

 “We absolutely want everyone to have access to restroom use,” Pospichal said. ”In cases where a location may not have a wheelchair-accessible restroom (e.g., the Hollis Room), we arrange for access to a nearby, accessible restroom.”